opendatacube/datacube-ows/docs/cfg_layers.rst

 URL patching (patch_url_function)
 ---------------------------------

-An arbitrary function can be supplied to patch data urls for the layer.
+An arbitrary function can be supplied to patch data URLs for the layer.
 URLs from the ODC database are passed through the patching function before loading.
 This can be used to access data held by commercial data providers that require cryptographic signing of data urls for authentication (e.g. Microsoft Planetary Computer).
 They may also be used